The Eye-Opening Saga Behind Dirty John: Betty Broderick

 San Diego Union/U-T San Diego/ZUMAPRESS.com

-Married since April 12, 1969, Dan and Betty were college sweethearts, having met at Notre Dame.
-Daughter Kim was born in 1970 and would be followed by daughter Lee in 1971 and sons Daniel in 1976 and Rhett in 1979.
+After medical school, Dan enrolled at Harvard Law School, interested in pursuing medical malpractice law.
+Betty was pregnant with their second child when they moved, and gave birth to daughter Lee in 1971.

+Sons Daniel and Rhett were born in 1976 and 1979, respectively.
 They lost their fifth child, a boy, who died two days after he was born.

-When they were first starting out, Dan went to medical school at Cornell, after which he went to Harvard Law School to get his JD, moving his young family to Massachusetts.
-While he was still in school, Betty was the primary breadwinner and also took care of the children.

 Fresh out of law school, Dan was hired by a firm in San Diego, Calif., and they moved to La Jolla, the oceanside community known for its big beachfront houses and golf courses, as well as being the home of the famed Salk Institute and Scripps Research medical center.
 Betty sold Tupperware and Avon products on the side, but was primarily a stay-at-home mom.